SoftwareAG/c8y-docs/src/documents/guides/users-guide/android-cloud-sensor-app.html.md

 ![Register device](/guides/users-guide/registerdeviceid.png)

-Next, press the “accept” button.
+Next, click the “accept” button.

 ![Accept device](/guides/users-guide/acceptdevice.png)

-After the “accept” button is pressed, a smartphone will appear in the list of All devices in the Device Management application:
+After the “accept” button is clicked, a smartphone will appear in the list of the "All devices" navigation in the Device Management application:

 ![All devices](/guides/users-guide/alldevices.png)